Zequez/logseq-vault/pages/Living in the Gift.md

 	- Paradox; be selfish be generous; selfish for this giant whole that is truly our identity
 - "Breath, be here, we are not giving and receiving, we're dancing as a whole"
 - Gratitude is the source of Generosity
+- We're always receiving way more than what we are contributing with our [[Finite Egos]] -
 -
 -